XTribe/xtribe_games_manager_framework/README.md

 #Quick Start
 - Make sure to have a recent version of [node.js](https://nodejs.org/) installed.
+- Download the [Xtribe Games Manager Framework](https://github.com/XTribe/xtribe_games_manager_framework/archive/master.zip) from our [Github project](https://github.com/XTribe/xtribe_games_manager_framework).
+- Unzip the file.
-- Create a directory to store your manager and copy **index.js** and **package.json** inside it.
+- Open a command-line terminal and change directory to the 'master' directory you just unzipped or copy files in a directory of your choice and change to it.
-- From the directory you just created, run `npm-install` to install required libraries.
+- Run `npm-install` to install required libraries.
 This will create a 'node_modules' directory, containing Xtribe Manager Library (etsman) and the libraries it depends on.
 - Run `node index.js` to run your manager.
-- Visit **http://localhost:11345/** to check if it is running.
+- Visit **http://localhost:11345/** on your browser to check if it is running.
+This is the manager URI to provide to Xtribe while publishing the game.
 - Modify **index.js** for customizations.

-#I'm one step ahead!
+#Include Manager API in your project
-So, you have already developed your manager in node.js?
-If you want to use our managers API, install it in your project.
+If you already have developed a manager in node.js and you want to use our Xtribe Manager API, install it is very easy.

 In your manager directory run